sinch/docs/docs/sms/sms-guide.md

 The following operation will send a batch message.

-Depending on the length of the *body* one message might be [split into multiple parts](#long-messages) and charged accordingly.
+Depending on the length of the *body*, one message might be [split into multiple parts](#long-messages) and charged accordingly.
 The operation to [dry run a batch](#dry-run-a-batch) will return the number of parts for all messages in the batch without actually sending any messages.

 Any groups targeted in a scheduled batch will be evaluated at the time of sending.
 If a group is deleted between batch creation and scheduled date it will be considered empty.